 Insolvency proceedings can be started by a single creditor or group of creditors, if the debtor company owes more than £750 and the debt is not disputed.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 This process is called compulsory liquidation, and generally begins with the issue of a statutory demand against the debtor company, closely followed by a winding-up petition.

 Company directors may also decide that voluntary liquidation is the best option if they fear such legal action by creditors is imminent.
 Directors often feel there is no escape from their company’s debt situation, and decide to begin liquidation proceedings with the support of shareholders.